Frequently Asked Questions about South Africa

 What sort of goods can't be bought in South Africa?

-Just about every home comfort or local speciality – from Chinese ginseng root and French truffles to German newspapers and Cuban cigars – can be found here if you look hard enough, especially in the cities.
+Just about every home comfort or local speciality – from French truffles to German newspapers – can be found here if expats look hard enough, especially in the cities.
 However, with high import duties and limited demand, prices for these items will be high.

 How do I go about buying a car in South Africa, and what should I expect to pay?

-Buying a car is a straightforward process in South Africa provided you buy from a reputed dealer, who will arrange for the compulsory roadworthy test and registration.
+Buying a car is a straightforward process in South Africa provided it is bought from a reputed dealer, who will arrange for a compulsory roadworthy test and registration.
 Required documents include a current driving licence, proof of address in South Africa and passport.
-Cars are relatively expensive in South Africa, however some Toyota, Volkswagen and BMW vehicles are manufactured in the country and are therefore better value and are cheaper to maintain.
-For comparison a Toyota Corolla costs from 150,000 ZAR, a BMW 3-series from 230,000 ZAR and a seven-seater Renault MPV from 300,000 ZAR.
+Cars are relatively expensive in South Africa, however, some Toyota, Volkswagen and BMW vehicles are manufactured in the country, provide better value and are cheaper to maintain.

-It depends on whether you are seeking a job or moving to take up a job.
-Companies with over 50 employees are penalised if they do not hire a certain proportion of previously disadvantaged staff.
+It depends on whether an expat is seeking a job or moving to take up a job.
+Companies with over 50 employees in South Africa are penalised if they do not hire a certain proportion of previously disadvantaged staff.
 This can limit white job seekers, but should not impact expats with essential skills as they are exempt from such regulations.

 Is it worth learning an African language?

-You don't need to learn Afrikaans, Xhosa or Zulu to get by.
-However by making the effort to do so you will deepen your experience of the country given that 70 percent of the population speak one of these three languages as a mother tongue.
+Expats don't need to learn Afrikaans, Xhosa or Zulu to get by.
+However by making the effort to do so, they will deepen their experience of the country, given that 70 percent of the population speak one of these three languages as a mother tongue.